-Sunflower seeds are popular in trail mix, multi-grain bread and nutrition bars, as well as for snacking straight from the bag.
+Sunflower seeds are popular in trail mix, multi-grain bread, nutrition bars, and for snacking straight from the bag.

 The sunflower seeds you eat are encased in inedible black-and-white striped shells, also called hulls.
 Those used for extracting sunflower oil have solid black shells.

 Sunflower seeds have a mild, nutty flavor and a firm but tender texture.
 They’re often roasted to enhance the flavor, though you can also buy them raw.

 Sunflower seeds come from the large flower heads of the sunflower plant.
 The edible variety has a mild, nutty flavor.

 Sunflowers pack many nutrients into a tiny seed.

 The main nutrients in 1 ounce (30 grams or 1/4 cup) of shelled, dry-roasted sunflower seeds are (3):

 |• Saturated fat